trinityXmontoya/RPO/readme.md

 SCOREBOARD:
 * Viewable by anyone (to increase interest in site by being able to see a scoreboard of all the current users and incentive to reach the top of that scoreboard!)
+* If logged in you have the ability to tweet your score
 * If logged in you have the option to click on each user and see their profile.
 * If not logged in you are redirected to the login path and an error message is displayed saying that you must login to see that information.

 NEWS FEED/HOME:
 * Displays user’s “friends” most recent comment, most recent game played, and most recent character.
 Option to click and be redirected to “friend’s” profile.